ram-p/ram-p.github.io/_pages/about.md

 News
 ------
+- December 13, 2025 — I was at the [64th IEEE Conference on Decision and Control (CDC)](https://cdc2025.ieeecss.org/) this week, presenting our paper ["Mode-Prefix-Based Control of Switched Linear Systems with Applications to Fault Tolerance"](https://arxiv.org/abs/2505.13105).

 - October 10, 2025 — I will be co-chairing the "Robotics and Control" session at the [2026 CSL Student Conference](https://studentconference.csl.illinois.edu/).

 - October 9, 2025 — I was at the [5th Modeling, Estimation and Control Conference (MECC)](https://mecc2025.a2c2.org/) this week, presenting our paper ["Analysis of the Unscented Transform Controller for Systems with Bounded Nonlinearities"](https://arxiv.org/abs/2504.08579).